Rewriting the Neurodivergent Narrative: Patrick Chorley, Rowing, Climbing

 Final Thoughts

 Patrick’s story is a powerful reminder that neurodivergent athletes don’t need to be “fixed”—they need to be seen, heard, and supported.
-His journey from exclusion to leadership, and from fidgety kid to spatially gifted coxswain, shows what’s possible when someone dares to rewrite the script.
+His journey from exclusion to leadership, and from fidgety kid to spatially gifted coxswain, shows what’s possible when someone is allowed to write their own story.

 We’re grateful to Patrick for sharing his story—and proud to share it here.